kelee-coder/Custom-TF-OD-Opencv-soccer-analysis/README.md

 # Custom-TF-OD-Opencv-soccer-analysis-Grad-Project-

-This project is made by Lee Kang Eun
+This project is made by Candy Lee

 Main Keyword of this Project)